-Hikkaduwa is a town located only 100 kilometers south of Colombo on Sri Lanka’s Southern Coast.
-It’s beautiful beaches and
+Hikkaduwa, Sri Lanka is a town located only 100 kilometers south of Colombo on Sri Lanka’s southern coast.
+Its beautiful beaches and

-However, once in Hikkaduwa, it isn’t immediately clear what exactly there is to do.
-Besides lounging on the beach, how should you spend your time?
+However, once in Hikkaduwa, it isn’t immediately clear what exactly the best things to do are.
+Besides lounging on the beach, how should you spend your time in Hikkaduwa, Sri Lanka?

 This is what we thought when we first arrived in Hikkaduwa, but after some research and exploring, we discovered there is actually a wide variety of things to do in Hikkaduwa.

-In this blog, I’m going to share with you all of the information and things to do that I discovered on my recent trip in Hikkaduwa.
+In this blog, I’m going to share with you all of the information and things to do in Hikkaduwa that I discovered on my travels.

 |Location:||Hikkaduwa Main Beach|

-If you’ve ever wanted to swim in the ocean with massive sea turtles Hikkaduwa is the place to do it.
+If you’ve ever wanted to swim in the ocean with massive sea turtles, then Hikkaduwa is the place to do it.